peterlefanulumsdaine/Oberwolfach-explorations/README.markdown

 - `paths.v`: Definition of path spaces, and basic workhorse functions for composition of paths, transport along paths, etc.

 - `basic_weqs.v`: Some basic homotopy-theoretic definitions — contractibility, weak equivalences, basic constructions with these.
+(Depends on `paths`.)

 - `etacorrection.v`: The propositional η-rule, and a couple of lemmas.
+(Depends on `paths`, `basic_weqs`.)

 - `univalence.v`: Voevodsky’s Univalence axiom, and its important equivalent form as an induction principle for weq’s.
+(Depends on `paths`, `basic_weqs`.)

 - `pathspaces.v`: Definition and constructions on the total path spaces of types.
+(Depends on `paths`, `basic_weqs`.)

 - `fext_from_univalence.v`: Deduction of functional extensionality from UA.
-(Depending on all the files above.)
+(Depends on all the files above.)

 - `higher-induction_experiments.v`: investigating (approximations of) higher-dimensional inductive type definitions — the interval, the circle, and mapping cylinders.
+(Depends on `paths`.)